palantir/typesettable/README.md

 ### Overview

-**Typesettable** is a library for measuring, wrapping, and writing text on Canvas and SVG.
-Canvas supports some rudimentary wrapping, but SVG does not support any.
+**Typesettable** is a library for measuring, wrapping, and writing text on Canvas, SVG, and HTML.

+Canvas and HTML support some rudimentary wrapping, but SVG does not support any.
 Furthermore, developers often want wrapped text to auto-hyphenate and truncate with ellipses when overflowing the bounding box. **Typesettable** aims to make this entire process easier.

 **Typesettable** works with native browser APIs and has no external dependencies.